AbhaySingh-ml/programming-drills-upto-advance/README.md

 # Programming-drills
 # 🧠 Programming Drills – Custom Python Practice

- repository contains a single Jupyter notebook (`drills.ipynb`) featuring a series of custom-designed programming drill questions and solutions written in Python.
+This repository contains a single Jupyter notebook (`drills.ipynb`) featuring a series of custom-designed programming drill questions and solutions written in Python.

 These questions are designed by me (Abhay) to build strong programming logic and prepare for LeetCode Easy/Medium-level problems.